-- 76. The Council has suggested conditions which I have considered in the light of Planning Practice Guidance (PPG).
+- 81. The Council has suggested conditions which I have considered in the light of Planning Practice Guidance (PPG).
 In some cases I have adjusted detailed wording to reflect that guidance.
-Conditions 1 3 are standard conditions for outline permissions although the appellant agreed that the time limit for submitting reserved matters should be reduced to 12 months to reflect the importance of boosting the delivery of housing.
-Condition 4 requires development to be in accordance with the plans, so far as that is possible at this outline stage, in accordance with PPG. - 77.
-Condition 5 requires submission of a Construction Environmental Management Plan (CEMP) which is needed in the interests of protecting the living conditions of nearby residents during construction and to secure mitigation measures identified in the ES.
-Condition 6 requires an assessment of contamination and is needed to manage risks of pollution.
-Condition 7 requires details of a scheme to protect new dwellings from road and railway noise, in the interests of protecting the living conditions of future residents. - 78.
-Condition 8 requires an Arboricultural Implications Assessment (AIA) to be submitted alongside the reserved matters.
+Conditions 1 - 3 are standard conditions for outline permissions although the appellant agreed that the time limit for submitting reserved matters should be reduced to 12 months to reflect the importance of boosting the delivery of housing. - 82.
+Condition 4 requires submission of a Construction Environmental Management Plan which is needed in the interests of protecting the living conditions of nearby residents during construction and to secure mitigation measures identified in the ES.
+Conditions 5 and 6 require assessments of contamination and coal mining legacy issues to be submitted for approval, together with mitigation measures if required, and are needed to manage risks of pollution. - 83.
+Condition 7 requires an Arboricultural Implications Assessment (AIA) to be submitted alongside the reserved matters.
 This is needed in the interests of protecting the character and appearance of the area and the ecology of the site.
 However, given that the AIA will have been approved, it is not necessary to have a separate condition requiring the developer to give notice of the commencement of the development.
-In any event, the developer would be obliged to inform the Council of the commencement of development in accordance with the UU. - 79.
-Condition 9, which requires a scheme of ecological mitigation and enhancement to be submitted, is needed to secure measures identified in the ES and in the interests of biodiversity.
-Conditions 10 and 11 require details of surface and foul water drainage to be submitted in the interests of managing risks of flooding and pollution.
-Condition 12 requires finished floor levels to be approved in the interests of protecting the character and appearance of the area and the living conditions of nearby residents. - 80.
-Condition 13 requires submission of details of means of access to dwellings.
-This is needed because, notwithstanding that access was not a reserved matter, no such details were included with the application.
-The details are needed to ensure that safe and convenient access is provided and maintained to all dwellings. - 81.
-Condition 14 requires a s106 undertaking to be entered into relating to that part of the site which is not currently in the control of the appellant.
-This approach was agreed to be necessary by the Council and the appellant to address a practical difficulty.
-Part of the application site, including the proposed access, is in the ownership of the Council and thus cannot be bound in the same way as the greater part of the site at this stage.
-The condition would ensure that, at such time as the land is transferred to a developer, it would then be bound in exactly the same way as the rest of the site.
-I agree that this is a sensible approach to resolving a practical problem in the interests of securing the delivery of the site in accordance with this permission.
-It accords with PPG relating to conditions of this type.
+In any event, the developer would be obliged to inform the Council of the commencement of development in accordance with the UU.